Curtis J. Evans

 PhD (Harvard University)

-Curtis Evans is an historian of American religions.
-His teaching interests are modern American religion, particularly since the Civil War, race and religion in US history, and slavery and Christianity.
-His first book, The Burden of Black Religion (Oxford University Press, 2008), was an historical analysis of debates about the role of religion in the lives of African Americans and the origins of the scholarly category of "the black church."
-His research emphases are interpretations and cultural images of African American religion, examinations of religion as a force for and obstacle to social and political reform, and the question of how social problems become defined and addressed as moral problems at particular historical moments.
+Curtis J. Evans is an historian of American religions.
+His teaching interests include modern American religion, social Christianity, race and religion, and the intersection of slavery and Christianity.
+His first book, The Burden of Black Religion (Oxford University Press, 2008), was an historical analysis of debates about the role of religion in the lives of African Americans and the historical origins of the category of "the black church."
+His research emphases are on interpretations and cultural images of African American religion, as well as the political, social, and cultural divisions in the US along the fault lines of race, religion, and social/cultural change.
 His published essays have appeared in the Journal of the American Academy of Religion, Church History, Journal of Southern Religion, and Religion and American Culture.
-His most recent work, A Theology of Brotherhood: The Federal Council of Churches and the Problem of Race (New York University Press, 2024) brings together a number of his research interests: the FCC’s attempt at social and racial change from the 1920s to the 1940s, the evolution of theological reflections on race, and the concrete and particular circumstances that shape historical actors as they wrestle with the constraints of their social worlds.
-This narrative is a critical historical evaluation of the FCC’s interracial work as a predominantly white Protestant and ecumenical organization, but also a reflection on the factors that illuminate the prominence of a certain strand of Protestantism in American public life in the early 20th century..
+His most recent book, A Theology of Brotherhood: The Federal Council of Churches and the Problem of Race (New York University Press, 2024), examined the efforts of one prominent ecumenical Protestant organization to address racial oppression in the US before the emergence of the Civil Rights movement.
+Currently, he is working on a book project that examines rival visions of Christianity and ethical norms in theological and moral debates about slavery, the Christian Bible, and sources of religious authority in the antebellum period.